 The Intermediate program is recommended as 3 day program.
 Skaters are given the option to choose a 2 day program recognizing that the progression will come slower than a 3 day program.

-Session days are Tuesday, Thursday and Friday – see the Intermediate Session details for exact times.
+Session days are Monday, Wednesday and Thursday – see the Intermediate Session details for exact times.

 Skaters also have the option to choose the new On Ice Jump Technique session on Saturday mornings.